-An AIM company must, from admission, maintain a web site on which the following information should be made available free of charge:
+An AIM company must, from admission, maintain a website on which the following information should be made available free of charge:

-- a description of its business and, where it is an investing company, its investing policy and details of any investment manager and/or key personnel; - the names of its directors and brief biographical details of each; - a description of the responsibilities of the members of the board and details of any board committees and their responsibilities; - its country of incorporation and main country of operation134; - where the AIM company is not incorporated in the UK, a statement that the rights of shareholders may be different from the rights of shareholders in the UK-incorporated company; - its current constitutional documents; - details of any other exchanges or trading platforms on which it has applied or agreed to have any of its securities admitted or traded; - the number of AIM securities in issue and, insofar as it is aware, the percentage of AIM securities that are not in public hands, together with the identity and percentage holdings of its significant shareholders135; - details of any restrictions on the transfer of its AIM securities; - its most recent annual report and all half-yearly, quarterly or similar reports published since the last annual report; - all announcements that it has made in the past 12 months;
+- a description of its business and, where it is an investing company, its investing policy and details of any investment manager and/or key personnel; - the names of its directors and brief biographical details of each; - a description of the responsibilities of the members of the board and details of any board committees and their responsibilities; - its country of incorporation and main country of operation107; - where the AIM company is not incorporated in the UK, a statement that the rights of shareholders may be different from the rights of shareholders in the UK-incorporated company; - its current constitutional documents; - details of any other exchanges or trading platforms on which it has applied or agreed to have any of its securities admitted or traded; - the number of AIM securities in issue and, insofar as it is aware, the percentage of AIM securities that are not in public hands, together with the identity and percentage holdings of its significant shareholders108;

-134 This should be interpreted as the geographical location from which the AIM company derives (or intends to derive) a large proportion of its revenues or where the largest proportion of its assets is (or will be) located as is most appropriate, depending on the business of the company.
+107 This should be interpreted as the geographic location from which the AIM company derives (or intends to derive) a large proportion of its revenues or where the largest proportion of its assets is (or will be) located, as is most appropriate, depending on the business of the company.

-135 This information should be updated at least every six months.
+108 This information should be updated at least every six months.

-- its most recent admission document, together with any circulars or similar publications sent to shareholders within the past 12 months; and - details of its nominated adviser and other key advisers.
+- details of any restrictions on the transfer of its AIM securities; - its most recent annual report and all half-yearly, quarterly or similar reports published since the last annual report; - all announcements that it has made in the past 12 months; - its most recent admission document, together with any circulars or similar publications sent to shareholders within the past 12 months; and - details of its nominated adviser and other key advisers.

-The guidance to the AIM Rules requires this information to be kept up to date and details of the last date on which it was updated to be included.
-AIM companies will need to take appropriate legal advice on how to make available any admission documents, circulars or other shareholder publications so as not to infringe any securities laws (e.g., US securities laws) that may apply to them (for example, by the use of "click-throughs" or appropriate legends)136.
+The guidance to the AIM Rules requires this information to be kept up to date, with details of the last date on which it was updated to be included.
+AIM companies will need to take appropriate legal advice on how to make available any admission documents, circulars or other shareholder publications so as not to infringe any securities laws (e.g., US securities laws) that may apply to them (e.g., by the use of "click-throughs" or appropriate legends).

-Guidance on how to comply with AIM Rule 26 is available via the IR Website Best Practice Guide, which was compiled by RNS (the company news service from the London Stock Exchange).
-The guide also includes access to web templates that can be used as the basis for AIM companies to build a Rule 26-compliant IR web site.
+Guidance on how to comply with AIM Rule 26 is available via the IR Website Best Practice Guide, which was compiled by RNS (the regulatory and financial news service of the London Stock Exchange).
+The guide also includes access to web templates that can be used as the basis for AIM companies to build a Rule 26-compliant website.